JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/3-2nd meeting.md

 architecture for software defined and virtualized radio access networks with fog computing.** IEEE Network, 31(1):80–87, 2017.

+Fog networks can be implemented by SDN and virtualization to reduce the management costs, and to improve the scalability and resource utilization.
+The authors in [130] propose an integrated network architecture for software-defined and virtualized radio access networks with fog computing.
+The proposed architecture is hierarchical and has two control levels: the higher level that is the SDN controller and the lower layer that is the local controller, which could be collocated with fog nodes.
+The SDN controller instructs the local controllers how to process specific applications or requests.
+The authors further introduce a SaaS called OpenPine that enables virtualization at the network level and user control of network operation.

 As redes fog podem ser implementadas por SDN (software defined networking) e por virtualização para reduzir os management costs e melhorar a escalabilidade e a utilização de recursos.
 Os autores propõem uma arquitetura de rede integrada para